knocklabs/knock-node-example-app/README.md

 blitz prisma migrate dev
 ```

-Then, lets get the database populated with seed data by running:
+Then, let's get the database populated with seed data by running:

 ```
 blitz db seed